AhmadBakri7/Mips-Medical-Test-Management/README.md

 • Error Handling: The system includes robust error handling for invalid file names, non-existent tests, non-existent patient IDs, and more.

 • Data Validation: Validates user input to ensure proper data types (e.g., integers for ID, valid dates) and handles potential errors.

+## System Functionality
+The system is built with a text-based menu, allowing users to:
+  * Add, update, and delete medical tests.
+  * Search and retrieve tests based on various criteria.
+  * Calculate average test values.
+  * Handle errors and validate data inputs.